johakr/webdev-lecture/README.md

 - Vesion Control: Create a **[GitHub Account](https://github.com/)**
 - *optional* grab the [GitHub Student Developer Pack](https://education.github.com/pack) for free domains, cloud hosting, dev tools & learning resources.

+You should be able to run `node -v` and `git --version` from the same shell!

 Please make sure to have these tools up and running.
 We will have a look on how to use these tools in the lecture, but we won't have time to individually debug the setup on every laptop.

 ## Web Development Lecture 2019